maxamillion/docker-image-strip/README.md

 ## Example
 The proof of concept works for binary executables that are dynamically linked (relying on ldd for now).

+NOTE: This needs to be run as root or as sudo (at least for now) becuase it runs `chroot` and some of the layered tarballs from docker images that get extracted often try to set perms that normal users can’t.

 ```shell
 $ docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE